jasonm/redstorm-talk/slides/slides.markdown

 # Presenter Notes

+* nothing to do with hardware
-* 4 worker nodes, 1 spout, 3 bolts.  #/tasks per.
+* 4 components, 1 spout, 3 bolts.  #/tasks per.

 ---